 Check Battery level, replace if necessary.

-Set to same mapping frequency as transmitter.
+Set to same mapping frequency as the transmitter.

 Set to Peak mode.